Vertical Farming, the future for food production | Enza Zaden

 Leafy greens behind the glass wall

-Area Manager Japan & Korea, Young Han, encountered a new phenomenon in the metro stations of Seoul this year: lettuce factories behind glass walls, with machines that allow hungry commuters to take a locally grown, automatically harvested and freshly packaged head of lettuce from the wall.
-Every day, millions of commuters see there how the crops grow under LED lights and how they are automatically harvested and packaged.
-Maybe a great idea for the long walkways at Schiphol?
+Our Area Manager Japan & Korea, Young Han, recently observed an exciting new trend in the metro stations of Seoul: lettuce factories behind glass walls.
+These setups include machines that allow busy commuters to grab a locally grown, automatically harvested, and freshly packaged head of lettuce straight from the wall.
+Every day, millions of commuters witness how crops are grown under LED lights and are automatically harvested and packaged.
+Perhaps a great idea for the long walkways at Schiphol?